willroberts/achievecalc/README.md

 # achievement-calc

-Returns the top game in your Steam library which will contribute the most value to Average Game Completion Rate (AGCR).
+Returns the top games in your Steam library which will contribute the most value to Average Game Completion Rate (AGCR).

 To use Achievement APIs, you must set the privacy settings for 'My Profile' and